theSalted/slox/README.md

 Swift Implementation of a Lox Interpreter.

-Lox is a dynamically typed, turin complete programmimng language.
+Lox is a dynamically typed and turin complete programmimng language.

 > [!NOTE]
 > This implementation have achieved 100% of Lox's main specification.
 And couple challenge specification.
 I have plan to work on a Swift based DSL that builds on top of this project; and a compiled version of Lox with a lower level lanaguge.
 I consider Slox as done.